SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 they’re run, since the more information we have, the faster we’re likely to be able to track down bugs.
-It would also be helpful to have some kind of summary report: if our set of test - known as a **test suite** - includes thirty or forty tests (as it well might for a complex function or library that’s widely used), we’d like to know how many passed or failed.
+It would also be helpful to have some kind of summary report: if our set of test - known as a **test suite** - includes thirty or forty tests (as it well might for a more complex function or library), we’d like to know how many passed or failed.

 So what has failed?
 As it turns out, the first test we just ran was incorrect, and should have read: